marlia92/PFA-component-starter/src/component-library/content/pages/getting-started.md

 ---
-title: "Getting Started"
+title: Getting Started
 contentSections: []
 ---
 # Getting Started

 This guide will walk you through the basics of customizing your site in CloudCannon, from editing components to creating custom sections and adjusting your brand colors.

 ### What is CloudCannon?

-CloudCannon is a visual content management system that lets you edit your Astro site without touching code.
-Once your site is connected, you can add components, edit content, and manage pages through a visual interface that updates your site in real-time.
+<a href="https://cloudcannon.com/" target="_blank" rel="noopener">CloudCannon</a> is a visual content management system that lets you edit your Astro site without touching code.
+Once your site is connected, you can add components, edit content, and manage pages through a visual interface that previews your changes in real time.

 ## Editing content

-Once your site is connected to CloudCannon, you can start editing components directly in the visual editor.
+Once your site is connected to CloudCannon, you can start editing components directly in the Visual Editor.

 ### Editing existing components

-1. **Open a page** in CloudCannon's visual editor
+1. **Open a page** in CloudCannon's Visual Editor
 2. **Click on any component** to see its editable inputs in the sidebar.
 Make some updates and watch the preview update live.
 3. **Click on text** in the preview to edit it directly inline.

 ### Adding new components

-1. Click the **"Add Page Section"** button in the sidebar to open the component picker
+1. Click the **"Add Page Section"** button in the sidebar to open the component picker.
-2. **Choose** a Page Section to add from the available options
+2. **Choose** a Page Section to add from the available options.
-3. Fill out the content in the sidebar inputs
+3. Fill out the content in the sidebar inputs.
-4. **Reorder components** by dragging them in the sidebar
+4. **Reorder components** by dragging them in the sidebar.
-5. Watch the preview update in real-time as you make changes
+5. Watch the preview update in real-time as you make changes.

 ## Building a component structure from scratch